 Notes

-- Try to cut the apples as thinly and uniformly as possible with a sharp kitchen knife.
-If the apple slices are different sizes in thickness, they’ll cook at different times.
+- Apples: Try to cut the apples as thinly and uniformly as possible with a sharp kitchen knife.
+If the apple slices are different sizes in thickness, they'll cook at different times so some slices will still be crunchy while others are soft.

-- If you’re kneading the dough by hand and the gluten in the dough seizes up, throw the dough ball down on your work surface a few times.
+Kneading: If you're kneading the dough by hand and the gluten in the dough seizes up (aka it feels really tense and hard to knead), throw the dough ball down on your work surface a few times from about one foot in the air.
+This will help relax the gluten so you can continue kneading.

 flora